 Ticks are the scourge of many a dog owner; not only are these creatures unsavory, they also transmit the dangerous disease to your pets.
-According to experts, this is going to be a particularly bad year for ticks, and tick-transmitted disease; that is why it is so important to regularly check your dog for ticks, and once found, remove them promptly.
+Ticks are most common in the summer months.
+According to experts, tick populations in the U.S. are growing, as are areas with suitable tick habitat.
+This means an increase in prevalence of tick-borne diseases.
+That is why it is so important to regularly check your dog for ticks, and once found, remove them promptly.
 To do that though, you need to know how to safely remove engorged ticks from your pet’s skin, and that is where we are here to help.
 Read on as we let you in on the do’s and the don’ts of tick removal.

 Ticks and disease

-Ticks are also carriers for some very dangerous diseases, most notably, Lyme disease, which in those infected by it can result in severe joint pain, and inflammation of one’s brain which can in some cases be fatal.
+Ticks are also carriers for some very dangerous diseases, most notably, Lyme disease, which in those infected by it can result in severe joint pain, and inflammation of one’s brain.
 Rocky Mountain spotted fever (for those of you living in the United States), and anaplasmosis, are some other diseases commonly carried by many tick species.
-They too can potentially be lethal.
+They can potentially be lethal.
 Even worse, ticks can carry many diseases at once.

 How to remove ticks from your dog